 Work until you reach the edge of the property.
 Make sure to apply a thin coat as possible as it will dry faster compared to one thick coat.

-Just follow the instructions above if you’re using a sealcoat spray system instead.
+Just follow the instructions above if you’re using a sealcoat spray system to apply driveway blacktop sealer instead.
 Make sure to use a sealcoat edger to prevent overspray.

 We recommend that you let it dry for at least 12 hours before applying a second coat.